Upcoming events

 Rewards and Recognition: Have you ever seen a photographer walking around with a ribbon and medallion around their neck?
 Some ribbons are covered in pins and bars!
 Each ribbon, pin, and bar represents merits, degrees, and awards earned by the photographer.

-You can earn these, too!
-GPPA offers the Fellowship Degree which is earned through photographic competition and education.
+You can earn these, too, through your GPPA membership!
+GPPA offers the Georgia Master of Photography Degree (formerly the Fellowship Degree), which is earned through photographic competition and education.

 Personal Portfolio Builder: Competition encourages you to branch out into areas that you might not otherwise try.
 You may be a portrait photographer by day, but your competition self can be anything you want it to be – a wildlife, macro, commercial, wedding, or abstract photographer to name a few.